eight04/rollup-plugin-cjs-es/README.md

 Avoid default export if you want to use dynamic `import()` + CommonJS in the same time.

-### rollup-plugin-commonjs
+### Comparing to rollup-plugin-commonjs

-The [commonjs](https://github.com/rollup/rollup-plugin-commonjs) plugin uses a smart method to determine whether to use named or default import.
+[rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs) uses a smart method to determine whether to use named or default import.
 It creates a proxy loader when a module is imported:

 *source*
 ```js